zoglauer/gamma-ai/energylossestimate/README.md

 ## Creating a data set

+### Update as of 9/29/21

+To create a data set from which the training and testing data sets can pull, use event_extractor.py, which in turn relies on event_data.py.
+The two together allow the data organization and parsing to be completely separate from the main file, EnergyLossEstimate.py.
+However, the prior structure allowing an easy switch between the models to be tested has been retained; currently, this switch is done via a command line argument when running EnergyLossEstimate.py.
+Both event_data.py and event_extractor.py have docstrings explaining their contents in more depth. - Auden Young

 ### Simulations

 Use the provided simulation source file to create a large data set from which the training and test data set is derived.